Remember when gaming was more about having fun playing together and less about which team has the greater kill count or any form of domination?

 If so, this is an article for you.

-The purpose of this article isn’t to look down on those who actually enjoy working together to take down a large number of opponents in games like PUBG and Rainbow Six Siege.
-You guys are good at what you do and hats off to you for finding a game that makes you happy.
+Don’t get me wrong, there is nothing wrong with those who actually enjoy working together to take down a large number of opponents in games like PUBG and Rainbow Six Siege.
+You guys are good at what you do.
+Hats off to you for finding a game that makes you happy.

 Online gaming promotes competitiveness

 I haven’t always had this mindset.
 When I used to play Dota 2 in gaming cafes, I was called out for being too toxic to play with because of how focused on winning I was.
 Friends would tell me that it ruined the fun of playing together.

 Dota 2 is hugely successful in the esports arena, in part due to the way the game is designed to reward players who are committed to getting better.
 The various mechanics behind the scenes unknowingly encourage players to develop habits to make them more competitive, which alienates gamers who are just coming along for the ride.

 The main reason I decided to quit playing Dota 2 is was because winning mattered more to me than everything that led to the victory.
 Sure, I enjoyed the matches where I was stomping over my foes and winning (those felt like heaven), but losing streaks come whether you like it or not, and they can be horrible to deal with – especially when you get trash-talked after taking a beating.
 I was just not having fun anymore and Dota is one of those games where fun is relative to how well you play.

 Some time has passed since I’ve turned the game off for the last time and I’ve been noticeably happier while gaming.
 These days, I don’t even acknowledge the online options in most games and actively focus on finding single-player games where I don’t have to deal with unnecessary “banter” that would ruin my mood.

 Let’s face it, no matter how good we think we are at a game, someone will always be better at it.
 This is why there should also be some sort of system that makes it okay to suck and lose at a game, or at least more palatable.